cwchentw/mkg/docs/_sources/index.rst.txt

 Using mkg
 =========

-``mkg`` is an opinioned, GNU Make-based project generator that runs on Windows, MacOS, GNU/Linux, and FreeBSD.
-The objective of this utility is to reduce the routines to write boilerplate Makefile\ *s* and  to create project structures.
+``mkg`` is an opinionated, GNU Make-based project generator that runs on Windows, MacOS, GNU/Linux, and FreeBSD.
+The objective of this utility is to reduce the routines to write boilerplate Makefile\ *s* and  to create sensible project structures.

 You may find the source of ``mkg`` at
 `GitHub <https://github.com/cwchentw/mkg>`_ or